fivetran/dbt_shopify/README.md

 </p>

 ### Materialized Models
-Each Quickstart transformation job run materializes 107 models if all components of this data model are enabled.
+Each Quickstart transformation job run materializes 107 models if all components of this data model are enabled and a REST API-based Shopify schema is being used.
 This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?

 ### Step 1: Prerequisites
 To use this dbt package, you must have either at least one Fivetran REST API-based Shopify connection or one Fivetran GraphQL-based Shopify connection syncing these respective tables to your destination:

+> If any table is not present, the package will create an empty staging model to ensure the success of downstream transformations.
+This behavior can be circumvented for select tables (see [Step 5](https://github.com/fivetran/dbt_shopify?tab=readme-ov-file#step-5-disable-models-for-non-existent-sources)).

 #### Shopify REST API
 - customer